ZinnNotZen/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 - Git Push and Pull Tutorial was used to help remind me on how push and pulls work on the command line.
 You can access it here: https://www.datacamp.com/tutorial/git-push-pull
 - Git Checkout was used to remind me on how branches where created, switched to, and used.
 You can find this page here: https://www.atlassian.com/git/tutorials/using-branches/git-checkout#:~:text=The%20git%20branch%20command%20can,to%20switch%20to%20that%20branch.
+- Github's whole website helped me with visuals in how to use terminal when working with commits and pushes.
+- Udacity gave me a base amount of knowledge to work off of using python to create this project.